 Hammer Price– The price of Property to be paid by the winning bidder, established when the auctioneer hits the gavel or hammer on the table, concluding the bidding on a lot.

-Offering Price – The price for property listed for sale on the Online Shop, which is comprised of the following: Estimated Value, buyer’s premium, costs of shipping to the buyer, and shipping insurance.
+Offering Price – The price for Property listed for sale on the Online Shop, which is comprised of the following: Estimated Value, plus Buyer’s Premium.
 Sales tax, if applicable, is also charged.

 Online Shop – A shop that Auctionata maintains on its website, which lists items for sale that can be purchased immediately at stated prices.
 In some cases, customers may propose a lower price as a counteroffer.
 The consignor reserves the right to accept or reject this counteroffer.
-Until a price is accepted, the article will remain in the Online Shop.
+Until an offer is accepted, the article will remain in the Online Shop.

 Payment Default Interest – The interest charged when a late payment is made to Auctionata.
-Payments to Auctionata are due seven (7) days after the purchase, unless otherwise agreed to.
-Late payments are subject to a rate of 16% per annum.
+Payments to Auctionata are due five (5) days after the purchase, unless otherwise agreed in writing.

-Protection against Damage or Loss – The portion of the purchase price that is charged to the buyer to cover any damage or loss during transit.
-Auctionata charges a flat rate of 2.5% to purchase to cover property against any loss or damage during transit.
+Protection against Loss and Damage – The portion of the Purchase Price that is charged to the buyer to cover any damage or loss during transit.
+Auctionata charges a flat rate of 2.5% to purchase to cover Property against any loss or damage during transit.

 Starting Price – The first price at which bids will be recognized for Property offered for sale at auction.
-Unless otherwise agreed to in writing by Auctionata and the consignor, the Starting Price shall be 50% of the Estimated Value stated on the Consignment List.
 The Starting Price for the Property is generally 50% of the Estimated Value.
-Auctionata can also set the Starting Price for any Property at less than 50% of the Estimated Value.
+Auctionata can also set the Starting Price for any Property at more or less than 50% of the Estimated Value.

 Storage Fees – A fee charged to the buyer if he/she has not made payment within ten (10) days of the due date.
 This fee is charged in order to store the Property until payment is made.
 If the buyer has not rendered payment within ten (10) days of the due date, a Storage Fee will be charged at a rate of 2% of the sales price, per lot, per month.
 Property which is not collected at the designated time will also be subject to this fee.